-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+WASHINGTON, DC 20549

-FORM 10-Q
+FORM 10-O

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-38898

-Applied Therapeutics, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 81-3405262 (I.R.S.
-Employer Identification No.)

-545 Fifth Avenue, Suite 1400 New York, New York 10017 (212) 220-9226

-(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each classTrading SymbolName of each exchange on which registeredCommon Stock, par value \$0.0001APLTThe Nasdaq Global Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company X

-Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes As of August 11, 2021, the registrant had 26,177,836 shares of common stock, \$0.0001 par value per share, outstanding.
+FORM 10-Q For the of For the of For the for the transition p quarterly period ended June 30, OR CTION 13 OR 15(d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 d Therapeutics of Registrant as Specified in its • (State or o Delaware other jurisdiction of ion or organization) 81-3405262 (I.R.S.
+Employer Identification No.) (Address, i 545 Fifth Avenue, Suite 1400 New York, New York 10017 (212) 220-9226 none number, including area code, of reg istrant's principal executive offices) Securities registered pursuant to et: Title of each class Common Stock, par value Trading Symbol APLT Name of each exchange on which registered The Nasdaq Global Market ne preceding 12 months (or for such shorter period that the filed by Section 13 or 15(d) of the Securities registrant was required to file such reports), and (2) tion S-T (§ 232.405 of th nis chapter) during the preceding 1 teractive Data File required to be submitted 2 months (or for such shorter period that the h company.
+See the defi nitions of "large accelerated filer," ated filer, a non-accelerated filer, a smaller reporting "accelerated filer," "smaller reporting company," Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company ⊠ Emerging growth company \boxtimes not to use the extended transition period for ection 13(a) of the Exchange Act. ⊠ - - · e 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of August 11, 2022, th e registrant had 48,011, 354 shares of common stock, \$0.0 001 par value per share, outstanding.